 Hybrids vs. inbreds (Springer & Stupar, 2007)

-A recent study using the NAM population identified considerable residual heterozygosity in peri-centromeric regions of the maize genome and posited that this retention was probably a consequence of heterosis (McMullen et al., 2009).
+A study using the U.S. Nested Association Mapping (NAM) population identified considerable residual heterozygosity in peri-centromeric regions of the maize genome and posited that this retention was probably a consequence of heterosis (McMullen et al., 2009).
 Regions of increased residual heterozygosity had more than 30% of all genes and nearly average diversity (Gore et al., 2009).
-Previous study has revealed that by anchoring recombination to the physical genome and controlling for chromosome effects, residual heterozygosity and the recombination rate were inversely related, with a correlation of 35%.
+Previous studies revealed that anchoring recombination to the physical genome and controlling for chromosome effects, residual heterozygosity and the recombination rate were inversely related, with a correlation of 35%.
 Conversely, gene density and diversity were much less related to residual heterozygosity.
 The strong correlation between recombination rate and the level of residual heterozygosity result when controlling for recombination rate, gene density and diversity have a non-significant effect on residual heterozygosity (Gore et al., 2009).

 Recombination and Heterozygosity